 This service activity is all about supporting and promoting Trent's three named charities: Operation Orphan, Canaan Trust and our Kenya Schools Partnership.
 It is an ideal activity for students who above all care about working for and on behalf of those less fortunate than themselves.

 Community Service

-This service option includes making regular visits to support the lives of local elderly residents and visiting local primary schools to support their activity programmes.
-Students may also support the work of The Flms.
+This service option includes making regular phone calls to local elderly residents and visiting local primary schools to support their activity programmes.